BRICSO1/top_tennis/README.md

-Cette page est un test d'apprentissage pour un stage fait en deux semaine.

-créez une base de donné puis insérer le dans la base de donnée ATTENTION mettez vos mots de passe et nom d'utilistateur de votre phpmyadmin dans connexion.php utiler xammp ou wammp pour faire tourner le site pour un localhost ou un virtualhost avec cette commande `php -S localhost:8000`
+This page is a learning website for a two-week internship.

+Create a database and then insert it into the database the file install.sql
+WARNING: put your passwords and username of your phpmyadmin in connexion.php Use xammp or wammp to run the site for a localhost or virtualhost with this command 'php -S localhost:8000'